fmarotta/bioinfoconda/README.md

 already in our PATH, therefore we just run

 ```
-ln -s local/builds/bin/* local/bin/
+ln -s local/builds/bin/\* local/bin/
 ```

+To recap, the steps of manual compilation are: download the source code in local/src/program\_name, configure it with the option --prefix local/builds/program\_name, build it by running `make` and `make install`, and finally symlink the executables to local/bin.

-Now we are ready to run our first snakemake rule, so we come back to the dataset directory and run
+We are now ready to run our first snakemake rule, so we come back to the dataset directory and run

 ```